25 top facts about birds

 Mallard ducks sleeping while perched on rocks in water.

-Sleeping Mallards.
-(Roland zh / Wiki; cc by-sa 3.0)
+Sleeping Mallards (Roland zh / Wiki; CC BY-SA 3.0)

 Where do birds go to sleep?

 Usually, they go where they’ll feel safest within the same area they spend their waking hours.
 Some that nest on the ground also sleep there in dense cover.
 Others sleep hidden in trees, where they can feel the vibrations of climbing predators in time to escape.
-Cavity-nesting birds sleep in tree holes, chimneys or birdhouses.
+Cavity-nesting birds sleep in tree holes, chimneys, or birdhouses.
 Many water birds sleep on or close to water.

 Two flamingos each standing on one leg in water

+Some birds sleep while standing on both legs or, like Flamingos and other water birds, on one leg.
 Why just one leg (especially in winter)?
 Theories abound, but a commonly accepted one is that it conserves body heat.
-A bird’s legs receive three times as much blood per heartbeat than their major muscles do.
-So, that’s a lot of warmth they can hold close to their body.
+That’s because a bird’s legs receive three times as much blood per heartbeat as their major muscles do, so they can hold a lot of warmth close to their body.

+Some birds take short naps while flying.
 Laysan Albatrosses spend almost their entire lives in flight, and that includes sleeping up there, too.
-Another example is Swifts, which mate, eat, and bathe while flying, and likely sleep up there, as radar planes have detected them several thousands of feet high at night.
+Another example is swifts, which are in the family Apodidae.
+They mate, eat, bathe while flying, and likely sleep up there, as radar planes have detected them several thousands of feet high at night.

-Birds must stay alert to survive, so how do they get any rest?
-They do it in short bits—sometimes only a few seconds long—whether napping by day or settling in for the night.
-Some switch between sleep and drowsing with their eyes half-closed so they can still see.
-Some birds that migrate long stretches rest in flight by allowing half their brain to sleep, while the other half keeps its eye open to stay alert—and aloft!
+They rest in short bits—sometimes only a few seconds long—whether napping by day or settling in for the night.
+Some switch between sleep and drowsing with their eyes half-open so they can still see.
+Some birds that migrate long stretches rest in flight by allowing half their brain to sleep while the other half keeps its eye open to stay alert—and aloft!

 Singing, calling, behavior